htcondor/htcondor/docs/version-history/upgrading-from-23-0-to-24-0-versions.rst

   file is now deprecated.
 This functionality is planned to be removed during the lifetime of the **V24** feature series.
   :jira:`2338`

+- The C++ library `libcondorapi.a` for reading events from the event log files is no longer shipped with HTCondor.
+We know of no users of this library, and any new users are strongly encouraged to use the Python bindings to read event logs.